 And now we are getting to the part I find very interesting.
 Because we are not good in real thinking, we need someone to be listening.
 It’s very, very important.
 Why?
 The example from the book is fantastic:

 A boy can have an idea to climb to the roof.
 With no one around and without thinking, he could do that, and something terrible could happen.
 But if there was an older sister who could tell him it’s not a good idea—that parents would be furious and he could fall down—maybe the boy will not climb to the roof.
 Or maybe he will climb anyway because it’s more exciting than other opinions.
 But at least now the boy has more inputs.

 In the book, you can find more examples.
 To put it shortly: when you have no one to talk to, it’s easy to fall into the trap and do crazy stuff because you don’t know where the limit is.

 If I’m not wrong, talking to others about plans is also in the book The Way Of The Superior Man.
 A good friend will always tell honest feedback to keep a friend on the right path.
 It’s essential to have good friends around.
 You never know when you are lazy to think.

 I can see how hard sometimes is to keep a tight connection with friends.
 We need to sleep, work, do what we like, spend time with a partner, and spend time with friends.
 Not always we can have enough time for everything.
 Sometime we will not see a friend for a month or even a year!

 Which is normal, I would say.
 The problem is elsewhere.
 Before, you could be safe with traditions and Christianity.
 At least in The Old Continent.
 Traditions brought people together (and still do, but not as much as before) and you could tell your story in a church where someone was listening to you.

 Today, many people need to go to see a therapist.
 Which is… just highly educated priest.

-So, yes, thinking is hard and meeting friends is very important.
+So, yes, thinking is hard, and meeting friends is essential.